Calcium Alginate dressing 2×2 (10 ct.)

 NM5050CAD | HCPCS code: A6196

-Calcium Alginate dressings are super absorbent, non-stick dressings that promote moisture balance, keep wounds clean, and facilitate natural healing.
-These dressings are easy to apply and an excellent choice for many wound types and especially useful in managing excess fluid.
+Calcium Alginate dressings are super-absorbent, non-stick dressings that balance moisture levels, keep wounds clean, and facilitate natural healing.
+These dressings are comfortable, easy to apply, and especially useful in managing heavily draining wounds.

 What is a Calcium Alginate Dressing?